-- Continue engaging in effectively reducing operating costs. - Continue to expand our product and service offerings as well as market penetration in our healthcare IT business and managed network services business. - Build our brand name in the healthcare provision middle market with the goal of establishing our technology platform and managed services methodology as the standard for secure, efficient use of equipment and applications ecosystems. - Maintain and improve business performance in our professional sales service segment by increasing market penetration of the GE Healthcare product modalities we represent, and possibly building new teams to represent other vendors. - Maintain and grow our equipment business by aligning the cost structure with revenue growth. - Continue to seek accretive partnership and acquisition opportunities.
+- Continue engaging in effectively reducing operating costs. - Continue to expand our product and service offerings as well as market penetration in our healthcare IT business and managed network services business. - Build our brand name in the healthcare provision middle market with the goal of establishing our technology platform and managed services methodology as the standard for secure, efficient use of equipment and applications ecosystems. - Maintain and improve business performance in our professional sales service segment by increasing market penetration of the GE Healthcare product modalities we represent, and possibly building new teams to represent other vendors. - Maintain and grow our equipment business by aligning the cost structure with revenue growth. - Continue to seek accretive partnership opportunities.

-Results of Operations - For the Years Ended December 31, 2018 and 2017
+Results of Operations - For the Years Ended December 31, 2019 and 2018

-Total revenues increased by \$1,192,000, or 2%, to \$73,980,000 in the year ended December 31, 2018, from \$72,788,000 in the year ended December 31, 2017.
-We reported a net loss of \$3,734,000 for the year ended December 31, 2018 as compared to a net loss of \$4,539,000 for the year ended December 31, 2017, a decrease in loss of \$805,000.
-The decrease in net loss was primarily due to higher gross profit, the gain on sale of our investment in the VSK joint venture, and the change from income tax expense to income tax benefit.
-Our net loss was \$0.02 and \$0.03 per basic and diluted common share for the years ended December 31, 2018 and 2017, respectively.
+Total revenues increased by \$1,766,000, or 2.4%, to \$75,746,000 in the year ended December 31, 2019, from \$73,980,000 in the year ended December 31, 2018.
+We reported net income of \$39,000 for the year ended December 31, 2019 as compared to a net loss of \$3,734,000 for the year ended December 31, 2018, an improvement of \$3,773,000.
+The change to net income was primarily due to higher gross profit and lower operating expenses.
+Our net income (loss) was \$0.00 and \$(0.02) per basic and diluted common share for the years ended December 31, 2019 and 2018, respectively.